kohler/hotcrp/devel/apidoc/search.md

 ### Search annotations

-The `groups` response property is an array of search annotations, and is returned for `THEN` searches, `LEGEND` searches, and searches on annotated tags.
+The `groups` response field is an array of search annotations, and is returned for `THEN` searches, `LEGEND` searches, and searches on annotated tags.
 Each `groups` entry contains a position `pos`, which is an integer index into the search results.
 Annotations with `pos` `P` should appear immediately before the submission at index `P` in the result.
-A `groups` entry may also have other properties, including `legend` (the textual legend corresponding to the annotation), `search` (for `THEN` searches, the search string representing the following results), and `annoid`.
+A `groups` entry may also have other fields, including `legend` (the textual legend corresponding to the annotation), `search` (for `THEN` searches, the search string representing the following results), and `annoid`.